scott-lin/Monogame.SpriteBox/README.md

 ## Setup

-Add a reference to the SpriteBox pipeline extension using the Monogame Pipeline Tool.
+Add a reference to the SpriteBox pipeline extension assembly using the Monogame Pipeline Tool.
+Get the assembly with:

     nuget install Monogame.SpriteBox.PipelineExtension